amspath/slidescape/README.md

 To enable OpenSlide support on Linux, install the library, either using a package manager or by building and installing it manually.
 The program will try to locate `libopenslide.so`, either in the default system library paths or in `/usr/local/lib/`.

-Support for Philips iSyntax is work-in-progress.

 ## Credits